bringauto/fleet-management-http-api/docs/data_manipulation.md

 ### Post

 Requirements:
-- Unique ID.
+- A unique ID.
 - All [Stops](#stop) referenced by the Route must exist.

 Result:
-- Route is created.
+- A Route is created.
-- [Route Points](#route-points) with empty list of points are created.
+- [Route Points](#route-points) object with an empty list of points is created.

 ### Delete

 Requirements:
-- There must be no [Car](#car) referencing the Platform HW ID.
+- There must be no [Order](#order) referencing the Route.

 Result:
+- The Route is deleted.
-- The Platform HW ID is deleted.
+- The corresponding [Route Points](#route-points) object is deleted.

 ## Route Points